aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-ost/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting OTT to OST format is important for a Python developer who is trying to add a conversion feature within their application.
+OTT is a file format used by Microsoft Word, while OST is a file format used by Microsoft Outlook.
+OST files are used to store emails, contacts, calendar items, and other data in an offline mode.
+Converting OTT to OST allows the user to access the data stored in the OTT file in an offline mode.

+<h2>How Aspose.Total helps for ott to ost conversion</h2>

-For a Python developer, who is trying to add a OTT to OST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that make the conversion process easy using Python.
 It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OST format.
+This process is automated and can be done quickly and efficiently with the help of Aspose.Total for Python via .NET.

+The APIs provided by Aspose.Total for Python via .NET are easy to use and can be integrated into any application.
+It also provides a wide range of features such as the ability to convert OTT to OST, create and modify documents, and convert documents to other formats.
+Aspose.Total for Python via .NET is a great tool for developers who are looking to add a OTT to OST conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}